ppapion/SCH/README.md

 2) Test (10-30% of the data), to apply once the model is built, and check its accuracy (i.e. predicted vs actual target values).

 But quite often the data is split in three sets:
-1) Training (50-80%), as before
+1) Training (50-80%), as before.
-2) Validation (10-25%), evaluates the model fit while tuning its parameters
+2) Validation (10-25%), evaluates the model fit while tuning its parameters.
 3) Test (10-25%) - evaluate the final model fit and estimate the accuracy.

 Also, cross-validation might be used.
 This technique partitions the training dataset into a number K of subsets (K-folds).